AlfredMadere/open-recipes/README.md

 1. **Prettier**: Install Prettier in your code editor and set it as your default formatter to automatically format your code according to our style rules.

 Our style guide follows standard Prettier formatting guidelines.
-See https://prettier.io/docs/en/why-prettier for more information
+See the [Prettier webpage](https://prettier.io/docs/en/why-prettier) for more information

 2. **ESLint**: Install ESLint in your code editor to catch and fix code errors and enforce our coding standards.
 Make sure you npm install because ESLint will have been added to your node modules.